Author: Jeanne Jackson DeVoe, PPPL

 Goldston said he would have liked to sample some French cuisine, which would have happened if the bet had been kept to achieving 10 megawatts of fusion power.
 “I was sort of thinking that would make it a fair fight,” Goldston said in an interview.
 “I wonder if Jean would have taken the bet just for 10MW, with no condition on how long?
 I can all but taste the French dinner!"

 In the video, Goldston presented Jacquinot and the JET team with a plaque produced at PPPL that will be hung in the JET lobby.
 It includes a graph of the bet-winning shot.
 The plaque reads, “In recognition of the JET team’s accomplishment of over 10 MW of fusion power production for a continuous period of over one second fulfilling the conditions of a wager between Drs.
-Jean Jacquinot and Robert Goldston at the 1988 European Physical Society Division of Plasma Physics Conference in Dubrovnik, Yugoslavia.”
+Jean Jacquinot and Robert Goldston at the 1988 European Physical Society Division of Plasma Physics Conference in Dubrovnik, Croatia.”

 “I would like to praise the spirit of international cooperation and fair competition, which continues to be present in our field, and which has a good part of responsibility for the good progress that we have made,” Jacquinot said.
 “It is really a wonderful hallmark of the fusion program,” Goldston agreed.

 PPPL, on Princeton University's Forrestal Campus in Plainsboro, N.J., is devoted to creating new knowledge about the physics of plasmas — ultra-hot, charged gases — and to developing practical solutions for the creation of fusion energy.
 The Laboratory is managed by the University for the U.S. Department of Energy’s Office of Science, which is the largest single supporter of basic research in the physical sciences in the United States and is working to address some of the most pressing challenges of our time.
 For more information, please visit science.energy.gov.